SimonWahlin/MIMPowerShellConnectors-wiki/Flat-File-Connector-Troubleshooting.md

 ##PowerShell Script Tracing
 To trace information from Windows PowerShell scripts, you must complete two steps:

 1. Add logging to your scripts in the form of Write-Verbose, or Write-Debug statements.
-2. Enable $VerbosePreference or $DebugPreference in the properties of the Run Step as show below.
+2. Enable `$VerbosePreference` or `$DebugPreference` in the properties of the Run Step as shown below.

 ![](https://github.com/Microsoft/MIMPowerShellConnectors/blob/master/wiki/FlatFileConnector/Fig0040.jpg)